 1. Length of ownership

 How long have you owned the property?

-5 years

 2. Council Tax

 Which Council Tax band is your property in?
+A B C D E F G H

 3. Parking

-What are the arrangements for parking at your property?
-(Please indicate all that apply)

-Garage No Allocated parking space No Driveway No Shared parking Yes On street Yes Resident permit No Metered parking No Other:
+What are the arrangements for parking at your p Garage Allocated parking spa Shared parking On street Metered parking Other (please specify) ace Driveway Resident permit

-4. Conservation Area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
-No
+4. Conservation Area Is your property in a designated Conservation Are historic interest, the character or appearance of the character of a property in th ·

-5. Listed Building
+5. Listed Buildings